Lympstone Academy Brass

 In 2012, Roger Riggs was voted in as conductor of the Training Band as Colin and Tim stood down for personal reasons.
 At this time the Training band was averaging about 12 -15 players each week.
 Roger introduced a new feel for the band by encouraging parents to come along and play with their sons and daughters, even if they had little musical experience.
 He regularly asked what they wished to play and endeavoured to find the music they requested and this greatly assists in maintaining interest and enthusiasm week after week.

-The band to date now consists of 39 players of which one family has three generations in the band (five members).
+The band, now Lympstone Academy Brass, currently consists of 39 players of which one family has three generations in the band (five members).
 Three mums, all with two sons each, are members.
 One band mum has a son who is our percussionist.
 Two dads, with one son each are also members.
 Roger’s wife also plays as does their daughter.

 There are many children and adults from the local region making it very much a family band.
 Several members of the main band attend when their other commitments allow and are a great help with developing the talents of the younger players.